 I travelled fourth-class to Hamburg, and in three days was on the high seas.
 I was the only man of any education in the steerage, and I kept to myself, and spent most of my time studying English.
 Still, I made one or two acquaintances.
-There was a young fellow called Ludwig Henschel going out as a waiter, who had worked for some the twenty-fifth of November, Captain Black got a supersedeas or stay of execution of the vile sentence.
-This supersedeas allowed an appeal to the Supreme Court, which Captain Black began at once to prepare.
+There was a young fellow called Ludwig Henschel going out as a waiter, who had worked for some years in England, and regarded America as Tom Tiddler's ground.
+He loved to show off to me and advise me; but all the while was a little proud of my acquaintance and my scholarship, and I tolerated him chiefly because his attitude flattered my paltry vanity.